 Indigo plant care is relatively simple.
 Tinctoria indigo is hardy in USDA zones 10 and 11, where it grows as an evergreen.
 It prefers fertile, well-drained soil, moderate moisture, and full sun, except in very hot climates, where it appreciates some afternoon shade.

-A medium shrub, the indigo plant will grow to 2-3 feet (60-90 cm.) in height and spread.
+A medium shrub, the indigo plant will grow to 2 to 3 feet (61-91.5 cm.) in height and spread.
 In the summer, it produces attractive pink or purple flowers.
-It is actually the plant’s leaves that are used to make blue dye, though they are naturally green and must go through an involved extraction process first.
+It is actually the plant’s leaves that are used to make the blue dye, though they are naturally green and must go through an involved extraction process first.